-English - Standard UNIT ATAR Board Developed Course 2 А Prerequisites: Nil Exclusions: English - Exte ension 1 Cost: Nil Major Project: No Course Description: The English Standard course is designed for st enhance their personal, educational, social and provides students, who have a diverse range of study and enjoy a breadth and variety of En communicators.
-English Standard offers a rich la integrated modes of reading, writing, speaking, li l vocational lives.
-The Eng f literacy skills, with the op glish texts to become co anguage experience that is lish Standa oportunity to onfident and reflected th ard course o analyse, d effective This course is suitable for students who want to a them with the reading and writing demands of a Main Topics Covered: , t will assist The Year 11 course covered.
-Common Module: Reading to Write (40 hours) Module A: Contemporary Possibilities (40 hours) Module B: Close Study of Literature (40 hours) • The Year 12 course covers: Common Module: Texts and Human Experiences Module A: Language, Identity and Culture (30 hour) Module B: Close Study of Literature (30 hours) Module C: The Craft of Writing (30 hours) Course Requirements: No specific requirements.
-External Assessment: Two written examinations: Exam One is an hour a and a half and Exam Two is two hours
+English - Standard UNIT ATAR Board Developed Course 2 А Prerequisites: Nil Exclusions: English - Exte ension 1 Cost: Nil Major Project: No Course Description: The English Standard course is designed for - enhance their personal, educational, social a - • provides students, who have a diverse range of • and enjoy a breadth and variety of English texts English Standard offers a rich language experie • the integra ted modes of reading, writing, speaking, listening, viewing and representing.
+This course is suitable for students who want to them with the reading and writing demands of Main Topics Covered: The Year 11 course covers: Common Module: Reading to Write (40 hours) Module A: Contemporary Possibilities (40 hours) Module B: Close Study of Literature (40 hours) a wide variety of courses and , The Year 12 course covers: Common Module: Texts and Human Experience Module A: Language Identity and Culture (20 be) Module A: Language, Identity and Culture (30 hours) Module B: Close Study of Literature (30 hours) Jurs) Module D: close study of Elefature (30 hours) Module C: The Craft of Writing (30 hours) Course Requirements: No specific requirements.
+External Assessment: Two written examinations: Exam One is an hou r and a half and Exam Two is two hours